shwethacn/W251-Final-Project/Edge/README.md

 # Inference at the EDGE with the NVIDIA Jetson TX2

+The following describes the requirements and setup required to replicate the inference model integrated with Amazon Alexa.
+You will need the following:
+* Amazon account
+* Alexa app (can be any Amazon voice activated device like the Echo, an app on a phone/iPad/computer)
+* Jetson TX2 (a Raspberry Pi will not be efficient for inferencing)
+* Knowledge of Web APIs, Python, Docker and Linux commands

 ## PART I : Setup Alexa Developer Account

 1. Navigate to https://developer.amazon.com/ and create an account (or use an existing Amazon account)